MapStory/mapstory-community/items/time-new.md

 something half way, could keep old controls on composer and have new one work with it.

 ### Issues
-Would be good to make sure we handle https://github.com/MapStory/mapstory/issues/328

 ### People
-Bart with support from Ian for server stuff.

 ### Notes
-https://github.com/MapStory/mapstory/wiki/Proposed-Playback-Options has some interesting thoughts.

 Cartodb is planning to release a standard for a format that powers their torque time library.
 If it's any good and reusable could be interesting to look in to implementing that in GeoServer.
 We could potentially then playback from CartoDB maps.